ecmpfrr/resisting-bmv2/README.md

 <img src="/figs/fig05.JPG" alt="Add_rules">

 ### Sending traffic
-Inside the mininet cli, run `ping` or `iperf` to send packets from host h1 to h2 and h3.
+Inside the Mininet CLI, run `ping` or `iperf` to send packets from host h1 to hosts h2 and h3.

 <img src="/figs/fig06.JPG" alt="Add_rules">

 ### Link Failures

-The main point here is show the forward and FRR registers into the ingress and egress pipeline working and the RESISTING repairing multiple link failures without interruption of traffic between hosts.
+The main point here is to show the forward and FRR registers in the ingress and egress pipelines working, and the RESISTING mechanism repairing multiple link failures without interruption of traffic between hosts.

 Check S1 Registers: inside the `run` folder, run `./Sh-Regs-all.sh`